department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-ID-cards/VIC.md

 **[PLACEHOLDER FOR SIGN-IN MODULE: GRIFFINS TO HANDLE]**

-{Green button} Apply for a Veteran ID Card(https://vicbdc.ppd.vba.va.gov/VIC)
+Apply for a Veteran ID Card(https://vicbdc.ppd.vba.va.gov/VIC)

 #### What do I need to apply for a Veteran ID Card?